Rohit7594/Movie_Recommendation_System/README.md

 This Movie Recommender System contains more then 5 thousand movies data.
 The system output gives you top five recommended movies based on your selected movie.

-It works on count vectorizer #NLP of tags (overview, genres, keywords, cast & crew).
+It works on CountVectorizer #NLP of tags (overview, genres, keywords, cast & crew).

 Data source: TMDB dataset from #kaggle.